f4exb/sdrangel/sdrgui/gui/spectrummarkers.md

 <h3>12.
 Show start/center frequency</h3>

-The start of center frequency in Hz is displayed when the center or start inpu frequency (8) is selected respectively.
+The start of center frequency in Hz is displayed when the center or start input frequency (8) is selected respectively.

 <h3>13.
 Show stop frequency</h3>